Seattle's Child

 Silverwood Them Park

 Silverwood train ride.
-Photo courtesy Silverwood Theme Park
+(Image courtesy Silverwood Theme Park)

 Move over Mickey

-The staff is made up of almost exclusively very young people, all super kind and hardworking.
+The staff consists almost exclusively of very young people, all super kind and hardworking.
 Their parents should be so proud of them.
 Every single person we met was friendly and helpful.
-As we passed by aboard the train ride, the landscaping crew paused their work to smile and wave.
+As we passed by the train ride, the landscaping crew paused their work to smile and wave.
 Safety is not a light responsibility in the water park, and the lifeguards took their jobs seriously.

 The entire park felt very safe and clean, and the grounds were beautifully landscaped.
-There’s lots of shade, so you can take a break if you need one.
+There was lots of shade, so you could take a break if you needed one.

 You can buy carnival-type food there (funnel cakes!) or bring in your own food as long as there’s no glass.

-We only went to Silverwood for one day, and made the most of it by arriving early and staying (nearly) til close.
-On a weekday, lines were definitely manageable, and no wait at all toward the of the day.
+We only went to Silverwood for one day and made the most of it by arriving early and staying (nearly) until close.
+On a weekday, lines were definitely manageable, and there was no wait at all toward the end of the day.
 My kids can’t wait to come back.

 Silverwood Theme Park

 One Lakeside three-bedroom unit with a chef’s kitchen and a view of the water.
-Photo courtesy One Lakeside
+(Image courtesy One Lakeside)

 For the closest proximity, Silverwood has a RV park and campground just an underground tunnel walk away.
 It’s a great option if you have small kids who nap.
 Prices start at $54 per night for a tent without power for up to six people.
 At this bargain rate, you’ll need to book early.